Self-bound quark stars with a first-order two-to-three flavor phase transition: Global properties of Hybrid self-bound quark stars

 Figure~\ref{fig:6} presents the mass–radius relations.
 Within each panel, line styles encode the excluded-volume strength $\kappa$ (solid, dashed, dotted), following the same convention adopted in Fig.~\ref{fig:2} (and subsequent figures).
 Increasing $\kappa$ stiffens the EOS and raises $M_{\max}$.
 Panel~\ref{fig:6}(a) employs parameters in the SQM domain of Fig.~\ref{fig:1}, yielding sequences of pure three-flavor strange-quark stars (magenta).
 Panels~\ref{fig:6}(b)–\ref{fig:6}(d) use EOSs with a first-order $ud\!\to\!uds$ transition; the three parameter sets place the transition at low, intermediate, and high densities, respectively.
 For central pressures below the transition ($p_c<p_\mathrm{tr}$), the sequence consists of two-flavor stars (blue).
 Once $p_c>p_\mathrm{tr}$, a $uds$ core forms within a $ud$ mantle, producing self-bound hybrid stars (bicolor magenta/blue).
 The kink at $p_c=p_\mathrm{tr}$ marks the onset of the core.

 Figure~\ref{fig:6} confronts the mass–radius sequences with current astrophysical constraints.
 A clear dependence on the excluded-volume strength is evident.
-Models with $\kappa=0$ (solid) are too soft: their $M$–$R$ curves fail to reach $2\,M_\odot$, underscoring the need for repulsive interactions in the quark sector.
-At the other extreme, $\kappa=0.6$ (dotted) produces very stiff EOSs.
+Models with $\kappa=0$ are too soft: their $M$–$R$ curves fail to reach $2\,M_\odot$, underscoring the need for repulsive interactions in the quark sector.
+At the other extreme, $\kappa=0.6$ produces very stiff EOSs.
 Although these sequences comfortably attain large maximum masses, they generally overpredict radii; in panels~\ref{fig:6}(b)–\ref{fig:6}(d) the curves lie on or above the upper edge of the PSR~J0030+0451 and PSR~J0740+6620 constraints.
 An exception occurs in panel~\ref{fig:6}(a), where the pure SQM models with $\kappa=0.6$ are compatible with all bands, a marked improvement over $\kappa=0$ and $0.3$.
-For the self-bound hybrid cases, the intermediate choice $\kappa=0.3$ (dashed) provides the best overall agreement, balancing the $2\,M_\odot$ requirement against radius constraints.
+For the self-bound hybrid cases, the intermediate choice $\kappa=0.3$ provides the best overall agreement, balancing the $2\,M_\odot$ requirement against radius constraints.
 Across panels~\ref{fig:6}(b)–\ref{fig:6}(d), the predicted $M_{\max}$ varies with the transition density: it is lower for both low and high transition densities and peaks for the intermediate case in panel~\ref{fig:6}(c).

-Figure~\ref{fig:7} displays the dimensionless tidal deformability $\Lambda$, which measures the induced quadrupole per unit external tidal field and provides a direct handle to confront the EOS with gravitational-wave observations (e.g., GW170817).
-We compute $\Lambda(M)$ for the same four EOS sets as in the preceding figures using the formalism summarized in Appendix~\ref{sec:appendix_tidal}.
-The point with error bar marks the GW170817 constraint at $1.4\,M_\odot$.
+{ Figure~\ref{fig:7} displays the (dimensionless) tidal deformability $\Lambda$, which quantifies the induced quadrupole moment per unit external tidal field and is a key finite-size observable of compact stars in inspiralling binaries.
+We compute $\Lambda(M)$ for the same four EOS sets as in the preceding figures, using the formalism summarized in Appendix~\ref{sec:appendix_tidal}.
 Two robust trends emerge.
 First, for any given EOS, $\Lambda$ decreases monotonically with $M$ as stars become more compact.
-Second, at fixed $M$, larger excluded volume (larger $\kappa$) yields larger $\Lambda$, reflecting EOS stiffening and the associated increase in radius.
-Quantitatively, at fixed mass one may write $\Lambda \simeq \tfrac{2}{3}\,k_2\,(R/M)^5$, so the strong compactness dependence implies that even modest radius changes (few percent) can amplify $\Lambda$ by tens of percent.
+Second, at fixed $M$, a larger excluded-volume strength (larger $\kappa$) yields larger $\Lambda$, reflecting the stiffening of the EOS and the associated increase in stellar radius.
+Quantitatively, one may write $\Lambda=\tfrac{2}{3}\,k_2\,\mathcal{C}^{-5}\simeq \tfrac{2}{3}\,k_2\,(R/M)^5$, so that even modest radius variations at fixed mass can translate into sizeable changes in $\Lambda$ through its steep compactness dependence.}